Aqua Anio Novus

 Aqua Anio Novus (Latin for "New Anio aqueduct") was an ancient Roman aqueduct supplying the city of Rome.
 Like the Aqua Claudia, it was begun by emperor Caligula in 38 AD and completed in 52 AD by Claudius, who dedicated them both on August 1.

-Together with the Aqua Anio Vetus, Aqua Marcia and Aqua Claudia, it is regarded as one of the "four great aqueducts of Rome."
+The aqueduct—together with the Aqua Anio Vetus, Aqua Marcia and Aqua Claudia—is regarded as one of the four great aqueducts of Rome.

+The quality of water Aqua Anio Novus delivered to the city of Rome left much to be desired, and before Frontinus' reforms of the water supply system its waters were used to supplement the flow of other aqueducts when needed—rendering waters in those too torpid in the process.

+History

+The building of Aqua Anio Novus was lacking in quality, and it required repairs after a few decades of use.
+In or around 71 AD the aqueduct was extensively restored by Vespasian.
+Further repairs took place during the reign of Trajan, and smaller repairs were made during Hadrian's reign as well.
+The aqueduct was again restored while the Severan dynasty was in power, in 201 AD.
+After 201 AD and before 381 AD many repairs were made to the Aqua Anio Novus, albeit they can not be dated exactly.

 Route

 Frontinus describes its source as near that of the Aqua Claudia and "forty-second milestone on the via Sublacensis, in the district of Simbruvium.
 The water is taken from the river which, even without the effect of rainstorms, is muddy and discoloured, because it has rich and cultivated fields adjoining it and in consequence loose banks."
 Its flow at the intake was 197,000 m3 a day.
 The aqueduct was freely used to supply the deficiencies of other aqueducts by using cross-channels at several points along the route controlled by sluice gates, and being turbid, rendered them impure.

 To improve the quality of the water Trajan connected additional sources from the two uppermost of the three lakes formed by Nero for the adornment of his villa at Subiaco, thus lengthening the aqueduct to 58 miles and 700 paces.
 The lakes were created by dams in the river, and were the tallest of any built by the Romans.
 They were swept away by the river in the Medieval period.

 The aqueduct was split into two channels above Tivoli and combined again near Gericomo.
 From its filtering tank near the seventh milestone of the Via Latina, it was carried on the arches of the Aqua Claudia, in a channel immediately superposed on the latter.
 It terminated at a great tank on the Esquiline Hill near the temple of Minerva Medica.

 The Aqua Anio Novus had the highest water level of all the aqueducts that came into Rome which allowed it to reach the highest districts, but also necessitated a route that was higher than the others with taller bridges.

 It was built of tuff and brick.